2014 English Department Spring Commencement Information

 You are welcome to check or edit your registration until April 30th using the registrarion link above.

-Graduating Ph.D. students, or those who have already graduated, and intend to participate in the English Department’s commencement, please complete and return the Commencement Participation form to the English Graduate Adviser in 319 Wheeler, no later than April 15th.
-(The form is available from the Graduate Adviser by contacting firstname.lastname@example.org.)
+Graduating Ph.D. students, or those who have already graduated, and intend to participate in the English Department’s commencement must complete their registration, no later than April 18th.
+(Link is available from the Graduate Adviser by contacting firstname.lastname@example.org.)

 ADMISSION TO THE COMMENCEMENT CEREMONY